 Tuition

-A Creighton Prep education is worth so much in terms of college scholarships, character, faith and lifetime friendships.
-The purpose of the Income-Based Tuition model is to make Creighton Prep accessible and affordable to anyone who wants a Catholic and Jesuit education.
+The goal of Income-Based Tuition is to keep Creighton Prep accessible and affordable for anyone who wants a Catholic and Jesuit education.
 Please reference the Income-Based Tuition scale below to determine your maximum tuition and follow the steps to submit an application.

 Income figures must be supported by tax documents for the most recent year filed.
 We consider the following to be included in gross family income: salaries, investment income, self-employment income, social security or disability, rental income, housing allowance or assistance, income or cash distributions from LLC's, S Corporations or partnerships, retirement plan or pension distributions, child support and other income, including nontaxable income.
 Income will be considered prior to deductions for retirement and Health Savings Account contributions.
 Families with business income may be required to provide business financials in order to gain a better understanding of actual income earned from the business.
-Adjustments to gross income may be made for deductions reported on your tax return, such as depreciation expense, net operating losses, and self-employment taxes.
-Prep reserves the right to consider your future earnings potential in contrast to your most recently filed income tax return.
+Adjustments to gross income may be made for certain deductions reported on your tax return, such as depreciation / Section 179 bonus depreciation expense, vehicle expense, home office expense, etc. Prep reserves the right to consider your future earnings potential in contrast to your most recently filed income tax return.
 Prep also reserves the right to consider significant liquid assets that could be drawn from to make tuition payments in excess of the amounts shown above.

 income-based tuition next steps:

-If you would like to apply for an Income-Based Tuition adjustment, please fill out the FACTS application form and submit your financial information, including your 2021 W-2 and 2021 Form 1040 tax return.
-Families will be required to submit 2022 tax information by April 15.
+If you would like to apply for an Income-Based Tuition adjustment, please fill out the FACTS application form and submit your financial information, including your 2022 W-2 and 2022 Form 1040 tax return.
+2023 tax documents will also be needed by the federal due date of April 15, 2024.
 From there, you will work with our Business Office to create a tuition plan that works for your family.
+Our business office may follow up with you to examine a short history (up to three years) of your past earnings and determine a reasonable range of expected earnings on a forward-looking basis in order to arrive at an appropriate tuition adjustment for your specific circumstances.

 Important Dates for income-based tuition applications

-- February 2023 – We will begin sending tuition adjustment notifications to the freshman families of accepted students who have completed all the necessary steps.
+• February 2024 We will begin sending tuition adjustment notifications to incoming freshman families of accepted students who have completed all the necessary steps.
 Please note: Late applications will be accepted; however, tuition adjustment amounts may be affected.
 Please submit the application as soon as possible.

 Annual Fees are outlined below:

-- $650 Lunch Fee – All students are provided a complete and balanced, totally inclusive lunchtime service.
+• $750 Lunch Fee – All students are provided a complete and balanced lunchtime service.
 This includes a hot entree and side, soup option, full salad bar and deli station with hot panini presses.
+The lunch fee will be included in your FACTS tuition payment plan.

 For tuition, fees and payment plan questions, please contact: